Lisa Jennison

 Summary

 Lisa began her career as a Registered General Nurse (adult).
-1995- she completed midwifery training and in 1998- Specialist Community Public Health Nursing (health visitor) training.
+In 1995 she completed her midwifery training and in 1998- Specialist Community Public Health Nursing (health visitor) training.
 Her 32 year NHS career has predominantly focused on midwifery and SCPHN advanced nursing practice.

 Lisa holds a BSc in Health Professional Studies and an MSc in Health Studies (Leadership and Education).

-She is a V100 Nurse prescriber, NMC Registered Teacher, P.G.
+She is an NMC recorded V100 Nurse prescriber, NMC Recorded Teacher, P.G.
 Cert.
 Practice Teacher and Senior Fellow of the Higher Education Academy.

-Lisa is an NMC Registered Teacher, qualified Practice Teacher and Senior Fellow of the Higher Education Academy.
+Lisa is an NMC Registered Teacher, PGCert Ed.
+Practice Teacher and a Senior Fellow of the Higher Education Academy.

-She supervises students and teaches on many different study modules for pre and post registration healthcare courses(from certificate through to masters level).
+She supervises students and teaches on many different study modules for pre and post registration healthcare courses(from certificate through to master's level study).

-Subject /topic areas include- PNA, SCPHN, mentorship, supervision, leadership and education within Professional and Advanced clinical practice.
+Teaching subject areas include- Professional Nurse Advocate, Specialist Community Public Health Nursing, mentorship, supervision, leadership and education within Professional and Advanced clinical practice.

 Recent outputs